aaronwms1/aaronwms1/README.md

-- 👋 Hi, I’m @aaronwms1. i like to build things relative to architecture and design, however, I have a passion for solvning problems with web apps and helping others acheive their vision through graphics and artistic expression.
+- 👋 Hi, I’m @aaronwms1. i like to build things relative to architecture and design, however, I have a passion for solving problems with web apps and helping others acheive their vision through graphics and artistic expression.
 - 👀 I’m interested in cycling, building furniture and oil painting.
 - 🌱 I’m currently learning ...all languages.
 - 💞️ I’m looking to collaborate on ...any creative projects that promote growth for underserved communities